ywi/lockoutsharing/README.md

 <details>
 <summary><strong>🛡️ Is this safe?</strong></summary>
 <br>
-Yes, lockout sharing is a standard feature since Mists of Pandaria.
-I use a **WeakAura** (fully compliant with Blizzard’s Terms of Service) to automate the process.
+Yes, lockout sharing is a standard feature since Mists of Pandaria. (fully compliant with Blizzard’s Terms of Service) to automate sharing.
+Lockout sharing addon by Kamian: https://www.curseforge.com/wow/addons/lockoutshare-y

 </details>

 <details>